 - New Zealand Society of Earthquake Engineering’s Seismic Resilience Award for Design to Achieve Low Damage.

 - Finalist for the prestigious 2019 International Federation of Library Associations/Systematic Public Library of the Year Award.
-The winner of the award will be announced in August 2019.

 - Supreme award at Property Council New Zealand’s Rider Levett Bucknall Property Industry Awards.